kubeflow/website/content/en/docs/azure/authentication-oidc.md

 +++
-title = "Authentication using OIDC" description = "Authentication and authorization support through OIDC for Kubeflow in Azure" weight = 6
+title = "Authentication using OIDC in Azure" description = "Authentication and authorization support through OIDC for Kubeflow in Azure" weight = 6
 +++